RinkyRajkumar/RinkyRajkumar/ReadMe.md

 # About Me:
-<br>Hello, I'm Rinky Rajkumar!<br><br>I am currently based in Bangalore, India.<br><br>I'm currently a student pursuing a Bachelor's in Computer Science and Engineering.<br><br>I am dedicated to honing my coding skills and continuously striving for improvement.<br><br>Open to collaborations and eager to learn from the coding community.<br><br>Feel free to connect with me as I navigate through the world of technology and software development.<br><br>#Programming #TechEnthusiast #LearningInPublic
+<br>Hello, I'm Rinky Rajkumar!<br><br>I am currently based in Bangalore, India.<br><br>I'm currently a student pursuing a Bachelor's in Computer Science and Engineering.<br><br>I am dedicated to honing my coding skills and continuously striving for improvement.<br><br>Open to collaborations and eager to learn from the coding community.<br><br>Feel free to connect with me as I navigate through the world of technology and software development.<br><br>

 # Tech Stack: